davesheinbein/SEI-CC-8/work/w04/d4/mongoose-flights-lab-part-1.md

 ## Deliverable?

-### The final version of `mongoose-flights` (parts 1 & 2 combined) will be a deliverable, so do each part and don't fall behind.
+### The final version of `mongoose-flights` (parts 1 thru 2 combined) will be a deliverable, so do each part and don't fall behind.

 Please create a repo named `mongoose-flights` and commit your code.